-It’s the backstabbing from your boss or colleague…or
+It’s the backstabbing of your boss or colleague.

 I’ve no doubt we’ve all personally experienced it or witnessed it at some point in our career.
 And we’re not the only ones.

-According to research from recruiter Adecco, one third (33%) of UK workers cite office politics as a major contributing factor to feelings of unhappiness in the workplace and such negative feelings are having a significant impact on people’s working lives.
-Nearly a third (29%) of UK workers spend every Sunday dreading the coming working week and a worrying 28% of workers admit that they fear going into work so much that they have called in sick.
+According to research from recruiter Adecco, one third (33%) of UK workers cite office politics as a significant contributing factor to feelings of unhappiness in the workplace, and such negative emotions are having a substantial impact on people’s working lives.
+Nearly a third (29%) of UK workers spend every Sunday dreading the coming working week, and a worrying 28% of workers admit that they fear going into work so much that they have called in sick.

-The external market place and business arena is constantly changing, and as we know, the old rule book no longer applies.
-Changing dynamics in competitors; the digital revolution, new regulatory frameworks supported by new legislation (the list could go on) means business is tough enough…and that’s just looking through our external lens.
+The external market place and the business arena are continually changing, and as we know, the old rule book no longer applies.
+Changing dynamics in competitors; the digital revolution, new regulatory frameworks supported by new legislation (the list could go on) means business is tough enough, and that’s just looking through our external lens.

 If you’re distracted by internal fighting, you lose sight of your common goal and purpose.
-If the leadership team or department heads or those involved in office politics are not on page what chance to the rest of the employees, or customers or strategic partners or key stakeholder groups have in understanding what you stand for.
-You’ve taken your eye of the ball and I can guarantee you, your competitors haven’t.
+If the leadership team or department heads or those involved in office politics are not on page, what chance do your employees, customers, strategic partners or critical stakeholder groups have in understanding what you stand for?
+You’ve taken your eye off the ball, and I can guarantee you, your competitors haven’t.

-If everyone is aligned behind a common goal and purpose you can move mountains.
-In good times it can focus the business, reinforcing the goal and ambition; in touch times, it offers an inspirational focal point to keep pushing on, in the knowledge that together you’re pursuing a goal worth achieving.
+If everyone is aligned behind a common goal and purpose, you can move mountains.
+In good times it can focus the business, reinforcing the aim and ambition; in touch times, it offers an inspirational focal point to keep pushing on, in the knowledge that together you’re pursuing a goal worth achieving.

-Have you ever heard the saying ‘If you give someone enough rope, they’ll hang themselves’.
-If someone has the freedom to behave badly, he or she will eventually be found out.
-Either by their own doing or certainly by the output of their doing.
-This might mean you need to play the long game, but having in place strong governance and policies, key performance indicators and performance objectives will make it difficult for politically inspired decisions.
+Have you ever heard the saying ‘If you give someone enough rope, they’ll hang themselves’?
+If someone has the freedom to misbehave, he or she will eventually be found out.
+Either by their own doing or indeed by the output of their doing.
+This might mean you need to play the long game, but having in place robust governance and policies, key performance indicators and performance objectives will make it difficult for politically inspired decisions.

-If on the hand, the organisations culture is being undermined by a handful of perpetrators then in my view, this has the biggest impact of all.
-Not least to the parties directly involved, but on a wider scale as employees, not directly impacted, stand back, observe the actions and wait to see the consequences.
+If on the hand, the organisation’s culture is undermined by a handful of perpetrators then in my view, this has the most significant impact of all.
+Not least to the parties directly involved, but on a broader scale as employees, not directly impacted, stand back, observe the actions and wait to see the consequences.

-Clearly if politically driven behaviours which are not congruent with the organisations culture are dealt with, then all is good in the world.
-The challenge occurs when these types of de-railing behaviours are not dealt with.
-The central nervous system of the organisation takes a hit and the ramifications can be far reaching; reduced moral, demotivated employees, decrease in productivity, employee attrition…you get my point.
+If politically driven behaviours which are not congruent with the organisation’s culture are managed, then all is good in the world.
+The challenge occurs when these types of de-railing behaviours are not controlled.
+The central nervous system of any organisation is its culture, and the ramifications with not dealing with this type of toxic culture can be far-reaching; reduced morale, demotivated employees, decrease in productivity, employee attrition, you get my point.

 Being on the receiving end of office politics can lead to stress, anxiety, depression, anger, resentment.
-Whilst this emotional vacuum is gradual, it is very real.
+While this emotional vacuum is gradual, it is genuine.
 Adecco’s research cited an additional third of UK workers (36%) would consider leaving their employer due to such severe anxiety and more worryingly, one in ten (9%) have already taken that step due to such overwhelming feelings of unhappiness.

 So what do you do?

 You dig down and dig deep.
-The reality is sometimes in life you don’t realise how much resilience you actually have until you are tested.
-There are many arguments as to what makes one individual more resilient than the next, and in my experience it comes down to three key ingredients; a unique ability to confront reality head on, an unwavering belief that life is purposeful and an uncanny ability to improvise and adapt.
+The reality is sometimes in life you don’t realise how much resilience you have until you are tested.
+There are many arguments as to what makes one individual more resilient than the next, and in my experience, it comes down to three key ingredients; a unique ability to confront reality head-on, an unwavering belief that life is purposeful and an uncanny ability to improvise and adapt.

 Boosting your resilience will help you navigate the political arena before it spirals out of control.